 Reduction in VAT rate to 5%: What happens to VAT on deposits?

-Following on with our series of publications regarding the temporary VAT rate reduction announced by Chancellor Rishi Sunak, we now look at deposits and advanced payments made prior to the VAT rate change.
+In his Budget on 3 March 2021 the Chancellor announced an extension to the 5% VAT rate for the hospitality sector, we now look at deposits and advanced payments made prior to the VAT rate change.
 This note highlights an opportunity to recover VAT on deposits received before the VAT rate reduction on 15 July.

 Accounting for VAT on deposits

 You are required to pay VAT to HMRC on the earlier of a deposit being received from or a VAT invoice being issued to your customer.
 If you received a deposit before 15 July, you will therefore have paid 20% VAT.
-Following the Chancellors announcement, 5% VAT will now be due on all cash receipts qualifying for the reduced rate until 12 January 2021.
+Following the Chancellors announcement, 5% VAT will now be due on all cash receipts qualifying for the reduced rate until 30 September 2021.
+This will rise to 12.5% in the period from 1 October 2021 to 31 March 2022.
 This applies to both deposits and balancing payments received by your business.
-If you receive a deposit now for a booking after 12 January 2021 you pay VAT at 5%.
+If you receive a deposit now for a booking after 30 September 2021 you pay VAT at 5%.

 Recovery of VAT